The Bankrate promise

 You’ll also pay taxes on the forgiven debt

-It’s worth noting that when you undergo an auto loan settlement for less than the amount of the loan itself, the creditor will typically write off the difference.
-That amount is considered taxable income by the IRS, which means you may have to pay federal taxes.
+It’s worth noting that when you settle an auto loan for less than the amount of the loan itself, the creditor writes off the difference.
+The IRS considers that amount taxable income, which means you may have to pay federal taxes.

 You should receive a 1099-C cancellation of debt tax notice from the creditor.
 It will inform you of how much you have to pay taxes on.
 Because the cancellation is taxed as income, it will be taxed at the income tax bracket that you are in.

 Settling your car loan differs from vehicle repossession.
 With an auto loan settlement, you agree with the lender to pay a portion of your original debt.
 Your debt is then considered settled.
 However, you will have to pay taxes on your forgiven debt.

 With repossession, the lender will take back your car and sell it to pay off some or all of your loan debt.
 If the car sells for less than the amount of your debt, you may still owe money to the lender.
 This is called a deficiency payment.

 You can turn in your car and allow the lender to repossess it voluntarily.
 The lender may also have the right to repossess your vehicle without your consent if you fail to make your loan payments.

 Both car debt settlement and repossession will impact your credit score for the worse.
 And, since late payments often precede both, you may have multiple negative marks in your credit history.
 Repossession can drop your credit score by 100 points or more.